 No. Description 3.2 (1) Amended and Restated Certificate of Incorporation of the Registrant (Delaware).
-3.4(1) Bylaws of the Registrant.
-4.1(2) Specimen Common Stock certificate of the Registrant.
-10.14 (3) Cutera, Inc. 2004 Equity Incentive Plan (as amended on April 27, 2012).
+3.4 (1) Bylaws of the Registrant.
+4.1 (2) Specimen Common Stock certificate of the Registrant.
+10.14 (3) Cutera, Inc. 2004 Amended and Restated Equity Incentive Plan.
 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-32.1 Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.ins Instance Document 101.sch XBRL Taxonomy Extension Schema Document 101.cal XBRL Taxonomy Extension Calculation Linkbase Document 101.def XBRL Taxonomy Extension Definition Linkbase Document 101.lab XBRL Taxonomy Extension Label Linkbase Document 101.pre XBRL Taxonomy Extension Presentation Linkbase Document (2) Incorporated by reference from our Registration Statement on Form S-1 (Registration No. 333-111928) which was declared effective on March 30, 200 Incorporated by reference from our Annual Report on Form 10-K filed with the SEC on March 25, 2005.
-Incorporated by reference from our Definitive Proxy Statement on Form 14A filed with the SEC on April 29, 2013.
+22.1 32.1 Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+101 in a Instance Decument 101.ins Instance Document 1011- VDDI Tananama Entancian Calama Dagumant 101.sch XBRL Taxonomy Extension Schema Document 101.cal XBRL Taxonomy Extension Calculation Linkbase Document 101.01 ABAL Taxonomy Extension Calculation Linkbase Document 101.def XBRL Taxonomy Extension Definition Linkbase Document 101.401 ABRE Taxonomy Extension Definition Elinkouse Document 101.lab XBRL Taxonomy Extension Label Linkbase Document 101.100 ADICE TUROROTTY Extension Euror Emicouse Document 101.pre XBRL Taxonomy Extension Presentation Linkbase Document 101.pr TESTED Transform I Tresonation Emissione Document

+(1) Incorporated by reference from our Registration Statement on Form S-1 (Registration No. 333-111928) which was declared effective on March 30, 2004.

+(2) Incorporated by reference from our Annual Report on Form 10-K filed with the SEC on March 25, 2005.

+(3) Incorporated by reference from our Definitive Proxy Statement on Form 14A filed with the SEC on April 27, 2015.